-Although the vote received in favour of the Remuneration Report was 77.79%, the larger shareholders with whom the Directors liaise with from time to time had not made any negative comments in those conversations concerning Directors' pay and incentives.
-As referred to in the Chairman's letter at the beginning of the Remuneration Report, in implementing the Policy in 2015 and 2016, the Committee took note of general shareholder sentiment in the general market in favour of holding periods and clawback provisions in share awards made to the Executive Directors, as can be noted in the time-based awards made to the Executive Directors in January 2016 based on performance goals achieved in 2015.
-During the process of restructuring the performance share award program a number of larger shareholders were consulted.
+The vote received in favor of the Remuneration Report was 97.29%, and the larger shareholders with whom the Directors liaise with from time to time did not make any negative comments in those conversations concerning Directors' pay and incentives.
+As referred to in the Chairman's letter at the beginning of the Remuneration Report, the remuneration policy is currently under review and will be presented at the 2017 AGM for Shareholder approval.